Vini-BM/Vini-BM/README.md

 ## Greetings!

 - I'm a **Physics** undergraduate student at UFRGS.
-- I'm currently studying **epidemic transmission on complex networks**.
+- I'm currently studying **epidemic spreading in complex networks**.
 - Here are the projects I have worked on during classes or research activities, as well as personal ones.
 - Some of the projects are documented in Portuguese and others in English.
 - You can access my CV [here](https://lattes.cnpq.br/5756662574760642) (in Portuguese).